LaurentVeyssier/Disaster_Response_Pipeline/README.md

 2. Dataset used for model training

 The datasets used for training the model has been provided by [Appen](https://www.figure-eight.com/) (formally Figure 8).
 The datasets are composed of :
-- a message dataset collected from various sources during past disaster around the globe.
+- a message dataset collected from various sources during past disasters around the globe.
 It has a total of 26,248 text messages (original language and english translation)
 - a categories dataset tagging each message along 36 binary labels (for classification).

 Following elimination of duplicates and fixing binary variables performed during ETL, the final dataset retains 26,026 cleaned samples.